07012220/ACOUSTIC2DPML/Examples/Homogeneous/Readme.txt

 *** /Snapshots
 This is for plotting snapshots.

-*** /Layer comparison
-This is for comparing the results when using different number of PML layers.

 *** /Parameter analysis
 This is for comparing the results when using different values of the PML parameter \beta_0.